Titles and Roles

 - Associate Professor, Department of Radiation Oncology

 - Emory University School of Medicine

 - Discovery and Developmental Therapeutics

 Dr. Deng received his MD/PhD at Hunan Medical University and Beijing Medical University in China.
-He completed his postdoctoral training from University of Texas Medical Branch at Galveston.
-Dr. Deng came to Emory from University of Florida at which he was an Assistant Professor in Division of Hematology/Oncology, Department of Medicine from 2002 to 2009. l Branch.
-1995-1999.
+He completed his postdoctoral training in Molecular Biology at the University of Texas Medical Branch.

 Dr. Deng's research interests are focused on development of new agents and strategies for treatment of lung and head/neck cancers by targeting apoptosis and DNA repair signaling pathways.

 Deng has published many excellent research articles in high impact journals such as Molecular Cell, Cancer Cell, Nature Communications, PNAS, Cancer Research, Cell Death Differentiation, Nucleic Acid Research, MCB, Blood, and The Journal of Biological Chemistry and among others.
 He has also obtained three patents for new anticancer drug discovery.

 Publications Publication Date Test Test